WTKR: Knight-Ridder and Narragansett ownership

 In August 1980, Landmark entered into an agreement with Knight-Ridder to purchase WTAR-TV for $48.3 million, which was higher than what Landmark was reportedly seeking for the station.
 Knight-Ridder took over control of channel 3 on March 3, 1981, and changed the call sign to WTKR.

 By 1988, Knight-Ridder owned eight stations.
 That October, the company announced its intent to sell its station group to reduce a $929 million debt load and finance a $353 million acquisition of online information provider Dialog Information Services.
-Narragansett Television acquired WTKR and WPRI-TV in Providence, Rhode Island, from Knight-Ridder in 1989 for $150 million.
+Narragansett Television acquired WTKR and WPRI-TV in Providence, Rhode Island, from Knight-Ridder on June 30, 1989, for $150 million.

 Narragansett put the two stations on the market in late 1994; the company had not intended to sell but began taking offers after receiving several unsolicited expressions of interest.
 Narragansett chairman Jonathan Nelson stated, "[W]e feel we have a fiduciary responsibility to respond to inquiries from well-qualified prospective buyers."
 The New York Times Company acquired WTKR in 1995, making it the company's largest-market television property.